Marc Maron: Career

 In May 2008, he toured with Eugene Mirman and Andy Kindler in Stand Uppity: Comedy That Makes You Feel Better About Yourself and Superior to Others.
-In January 2009, a collaboration with Sam Seder, which had begun in September 2007 as a weekly hour-long video webcast became Breakroom Live with Maron & Seder, produced by Air America.
+In January 2009, a collaboration with Sam Seder, which had begun in September 2007 as a weekly hour-long video webcast, became Breakroom Live with Maron & Seder, produced by Air America.
 Until its cancellation in July 2009, the show was webcast live weekdays at 3 p.m.
 Eastern, with episodes archived for later viewing.
 In its final incarnation, the show was informal, taking place in the actual break room of Air America Media, with the cafeteria vending machines just off-camera.
 This meant occasional distractions when Air America staff and management alike would occasionally come in for food and drink.
 Maron and Seder held court in an online "post-show chat" with viewers, in an even less formal continuation of each webcast, after the credits had rolled.

 Maron's stand-up act is marked by his commitment to self-revelation and cultural analysis.
-He is particularly known for relentless on-stage exploration of his own relationships with family, girlfriends, and other stand-up comedians whom he has known and befriended over his years in the business.
-In October 2013, Maron released his first hour-long special through Netflix titled, Marc Maron: Thinky Pain.
-Maron would follow this with another special titled, More Later, which was released in December 2015 through Epix.
+He is particularly known for relentless on-stage exploration of his own relationships with family, girlfriends, and other stand-up comedians whom he has known and befriended over his years.
+In October 2013, Maron released his first hour-long special through Netflix, Marc Maron: Thinky Pain.
+Maron would follow this with another special, More Later, which was released in December 2015 through Epix.

 Kliph Nesteroff's 2015 book The Comedians: Drunks, Thieves, Scoundrels and the History of American Comedy is dedicated to Maron.

+His 2023 special From Bleak to Dark was named New York magazine's "No. 1 Best Comedy Special of 2023."